MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-run-diagnostics.md

 1. Review the trace output.

-### Trace a code execution (R or Python)
+## Trace a web service execution

-1. To trace the execution of specific service and retrieve request IDs for debugging purposes, choose **Trace service execution**:
+To go through the execution of a specific web service and retrieve request IDs for debugging purposes, run a trace.

+1. [Launch the administration utility](configure-use-admin-utility.md#launch) with administrator privileges (Windows) or `root`/ `sudo` privileges (Linux).

+1. From the main menu, choose **Run Diagnostic Tests**.

+1. If you have not authenticated yet, you must provide your username and password.

+1. From the diagnostic submenu, choose  **Trace service execution**:

 1. Enter the service name and version after the syntax `<service-name>/<version>` such as `my-service/1.1`.

 1. To start the trace, press the Enter key (carriage return).

 1. Review the trace output to better understand how the execution is running or failing.

 <a name="logs"></a>

-## Log files
+## Log files and levels

 Review the log and configuration files for any component that was identified as experiencing issues.
 The [logging level](#loglevel) can be changed to capture more or less information.